 The team meets weekly to improve individuals’ skills as delegates, and also hosts frequent simulations on weekends to help delegates gain more experience before competing at the conferences.
 No prior Model UN experience is required to join the team.

 The team is looking forward to a highly successful year.
 If you have any questions, please email firstname.lastname@example.org.

 The Boston Invitational Model United Nations Conference, or BosMUN, is Boston University’s Model UN conference for high school delegates.
 It generally takes place in early February, and encompasses a variety of General Assembly, ECOSOC, Specialized, and Crisis committees – a taste of everything in MUN.
-We are currently looking forward to BosMUN XVI, which already has over 1,500 delegates registered from 90 schools, including 6 international ones.
-Some of the Secretariat’s favorite committees include Future UNSC 2030; the Ministry of Magic: The Wizarding World Exposed; the UN Special Session on Refugees; and the introduction of BosMUN’s first ever Ad HOC Committee of the Secretary General!
+We are currently looking forward to BosMUN XVIII, which is both moving to the renowned Boston Marriott Copley, and is expected to be our largest conference to date with over 1,500 delegates.
+Some of the Secretariat’s favorite committees include Avatar: The Last Airbender, California 2030, The Committee for the Peaceful Use of Outer Space, and the Committee for Rare Diseases.

 International relations review

 The International Relations Review is BU’s premiere academic journal and focuses on current international affairs.
 It is written and published exclusively by Boston University’s undergraduate students and features content that is far-reaching for an academic journal, ranging from academic reports on specific issues to op-ed works on current affairs of states.
 The IRR aims to unite the many voices within Boston University’s International Relations community to heighten awareness about pressing issues at the forefront of the international community, while giving undergraduate students the opportunity to be professionally published at an early age.